-- A milling and concentrator (magnetic separation) facility for the treatment of magnetite;
+- A milling and concentrating (magnetic separation) facility for the treatment of magnetite;

-- An electric smelting facility for conversion of V2O3 to FeV;
+- An electric smelting facility for conversion of vanadium trioxide to ferrovanadium;

-- An aluminothermic smelting facility, called South African Japan Vanadium Proprietary Limited (“SAJV”), for conversion of V2O5 into FeV; and
+- An aluminothermic smelting facility, for conversion of vanadium pentoxide into ferrovanadium; and

 - A vanadium chemical plant producing various vanadium chemical products.

 - Step 2: Salt-roasting of concentrate.
-The concentrate is roasted with sodium salts in a kiln at approximately 1,150oC to form a water-soluble sodium vanadate material;
+The concentrate is roasted with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadate material;

-- Step 3: Leaching and purification involving dissolution of roasted vanadium concentrate in water, purification and precipitation of vanadium through the addition of ammonium sulphate followed by drying and then processing in a reducing environment to produce an AMV (ammonium meta vanadate) product;
+- Step 3: Leaching and purification, involving dissolution of roasted vanadium concentrate in water, purification and precipitation of vanadium through the addition of ammonium sulphate, followed by drying and then processing in a reducing environment to produce an ammonium metavanadate (‘AMV’) product;

-- Step 4: The AMV is de-ammoniated and melted to produce V2O5 flakes – a primary product.
-The AMV is also used in other processes to produce a spectrum of vanadium chemicals
+- Step 4: The AMV is de-ammoniated and melted to produce vanadium pentoxide flakes – a primary product.
+The AMV is also used in other processes to produce a spectrum of vanadium chemicals; and

-- Step 5: V2O5 is reduced by aluminium in the aluminothermic process in the presence of iron to produce ferrovanadium – a primary product.
+- Step 5: vanadium pentoxide is reduced by aluminium in the aluminothermic process in the presence of iron to produce ferrovanadium – a primary product.